M66B/FairEmail/FAQ.md

 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The message *...
 Connection reset by peer ...* means that the email server actively terminated an existing connection.

+The message *...
+Read timed out ...* means that the email server is not responding anymore or that the internet connction is bad.

 Possible causes are: